0xjei/SawChain/processor/README.md

 A Create Operator transaction is invalid if one of the following conditions occurs:
 * Timestamp is not set.
-* Operator public key is not set.
+* Public key is not set.
 * Task is not set.
-* Operator public key doesn't contain a valid public key.
+* Public key doesn't contain a valid public key.
 * Transaction signer is not a Company Admin or doesn't have a Company associated to his public key.
 * There is already a user with the operator's public key.
 * The provided Task Type value for task doesn't match a valid Task Type.